What happens if you can't pay your rates

 Ratepayers are responsible for paying rates as set out in their rate bill.
 It is best to pay off rates debt as soon as possible to avoid legal action.

-If you don't pay your rates bill or contact LPS to make an arrangement to pay your bill, LPS will take you to court.
+If you don't pay your rate bill or contact LPS to make an arrangement to pay your bill, LPS will take you to court.